 How much is Spectrum Cable TV each month?

-Bundling offers the best value by combining cable TV and internet service.
+Bundling offers the best value by combining a Spectrum TV Package and internet service.
 Promotional deals and bundle pricing vary, so it’s best to call for current pricing and promos.

 How much does Spectrum cost after the first 12 months?